10 Great Western Attractions

 Redwood National Forest

 I had seen pictures of Redwoods in print, but that didn’t prepare me for the majesty of these trees.
-These tall beauties are absolutely stunning and you really do not appreciate the size until you view them yourself.
+These tall beauties are absolutely stunning and you really do not appreciate the massive size of these ancient trees until you view them yourself.
 Most of these trees are between 500-700 years old, with the oldest surviving up to 2000 years!

 Amazingly, these trees can reach over 300 feet tall!
-The truly amazing aspect is the size of the diameter – standing next to these trees you feel incredibly small, as you can see in the photo above.
+The truly amazing aspect is the diameter – standing next to these trees you feel incredibly small.
+Look at the width in the photo above!

-You also have the opportunity to walk around learning about the different types of trees via an interpretive trail and taking a look around a really unique Redwood/Bigfoot themed museum (also on-site).
+You also have the opportunity to walk around learning about the different types of trees via an interpretive trail.
+Also, on the fun side, you can stroll around a unique Redwood/Bigfoot themed museum.
 Although many have rated this attraction as too touristy, I have to say I completely disagree!
 It’s a great time that is both educational and fun, and the views are amazing!
 Please visit my Pacific Coast Highway Roadtrip post for pricing information, dates of operation, and additional pictures.